DTjomsland/t3a1-workbook/README.md

 ### <strong>Git Feature Branch Workflow Description</strong>
 The Feature Branch Workflow is based on the idea that any new feature should be developed on a separate dedicated branch away from the `main` branch.
 The perk of this workflow is that it allows developers to work on new features without the possibility of breaking existing features on the `main` branch.
 This ensures that the `main` branch remains consistently functional throughout the development process.

 The feature branch workflow also facilitates extensive use of pull requests, allowing for collaboration and the ability for other developers to sign off before the feature branch is merged into the `main` branch.
 Before a feature branch is merged with the `main`, a pull request must be made in order to investigate its compatibility.
 Pull requests allow the developers to have an open discussion about the code before any major merges or changes.
-The facilitation of open discussion about feature branches before each branch is implemented greatly reduces the chance that merged code contains bugs or conflicts with with the `main` branch, but also ensures that the feature is complete and functions appropriately.
+The facilitation of open discussion about feature branches before each branch is implemented greatly reduces the chance that merged code contains bugs or conflicts with the `main` branch, but also ensures that the feature is complete and functions appropriately.
 This workflow has a few advantages over others.
 The main advantage is that it is incredibly simple which makes it ideal for small teams and web applications where only a single version is in production.

 Despite the numerous benefits, the Git Feature Branch Workflow has its downsides.
 This strategy doesn't always support continuous integration due to often having long-lived feature branches that are not merged until the feature is completed.
 Since the feature branches are often extensive, merges in the feature branch workflow often run a much higher risk of conflict with the `main` branch.
 This often leads to a great deal of time dedicated to ensuring that the feature branch is merged without breaking the `main` branch.
 This workflow also does not support having multiple versions of the product at a time due to everything stemming from the single `main` branch.